cloud-gov/cg-site/README.md

 cf orgs
 ```

-Only orgs where you've been assigned an org-role or those which contain a space where you've been assingned a space-role will appear.
+Only orgs where you've been assigned an org-role or those which contain a space where you've been assigned a space-role will appear.

 ### See details about a specific org